Fergie

 About

-Paul Ferguson ("Fergie") is an Advanced Threats Researcher employed by Trend Micro, Inc., in Cupertino, California, specializing in Emerging Security Threats and Operational Intelligence.
-He considers himself to be "an old router jockey, with a lot of network security scars."
-Prior to joining Trend Micro, Fergie has worked for Northrop Grumman, Cisco Systems, Sprint, Computer Sciences Corp., AT&T;, and enjoyed several years of active duty service in the U.S. Army as a COMSEC techie during the Cold War.
+Paul Ferguson (“Fergie”) is Director of Threat Intelligence at ICEBRG,io, specializing in Emerging Security Threats and Operational Intelligence.
+Prior to joining ICEBRG.io, Ferguson has worked for (most recently) IID, Trend Micro, Northrop Grumman, Cisco Systems, Sprint, Computer Sciences Corp.
+(CSC), and AT&T;, and honorably served several years of active duty service in the U.S. Army as a Communications Security (COMSEC) techie during the Cold War.
+He spends most free time outdoors hiking, backpacking, and generally amusing himself in the great Pacific Northwest.

 Featured Blogs